 An electric current is nothing but a flow or movement of electric charge (electrons) within an electric conductor or a circuit.
 Based on its movement, an electric current or simply electricity can be further bifurcated into two halves.
-There two halves are the alternating current (AC) and direct current (DC).
+These two halves are the alternating current (AC) and direct current (DC).

 Not to mention, one of the primary differences between ac and dc current is due to the movement of charged particles.
-Such that, in the case of ac current, an electric charge can only flow in the forward and reverse direction.
+That, in the case of ac current, an electric charge can only flow in the forward and reverse direction.
 On the other hand, in a dc current, an electric current can only flow in one direction.

 In other words, in alternating current, an electric charge keeps switching its direction periodically.
 While, in a direct current, an electric charge is unidirectional.